Israel is DNA-testing a body from Gaza to see if it's Hamas' top leader Sinwar, an official says

 President Joe Biden has been briefed on Israel’s investigation into whether it killed Sinwar, and U.S. officials have been in close contact with Israeli officials throughout Thursday morning, according to a senior administration official.

+Sinwar was chosen as Hamas’s top leader in July after his predecessor, Ismail Haniyeh, was assassinated in an apparent Israeli strike in the Iranian capital Tehran.
+Israel has also claimed to have killed the head of Hamas’ military wing Mohammed Deif in an airstrike, but the group has said he survived.

-The report came as Israeli forces continued a more than week-old major air and ground assault in the Jabaliya refugee camp in northern Gaza.
-On Thursday, an Israeli strike hit a school sheltering displaced Palestinians, killing at least 15 people, including five children, according to Gaza’s Health Ministry.
+The report of his death came as Israeli forces continued a more than week-old major air and ground assault in the Jabaliya refugee camp in northern Gaza.
+On Thursday, an Israeli strike hit a school sheltering displaced Palestinians, killing at least 28 people, according to Gaza’s Health Ministry.

-Fares Abu Hamza, head of Gaza Health Ministry’s local emergency unit, said dozens of people were wounded.
-He said the nearby Kamal Adwan Hospital was struggling to treat the casualties.
+Fares Abu Hamza, head of the Gaza Health Ministry’s emergency unit in the north, said the dead included a woman and four children, correcting an earlier report of five children.
+He said dozens of people were wounded.

 The Israeli military said it targeted a command center run by Hamas and Islamic Jihad inside the school.
 It provided a list of around a dozen names of people it identified as militants who were present when the strike was called in.
 It was not immediately possible to verify the names.